 In an open science process, the goals identified by the research team for developing a bioassessment product should occur through direct, two-way interaction with the management or regulatory institution that requires the product.
 Although such an approach has historically been used to develop bioassessment products, the interaction in an open science workflow differs in how information is exchanged.
 This exchange can be accomplished through direct communication and sharing of planning documents to ensure all decisions are transparent, i.e., open planning.
 In person meetings are ideal, but planning documents are dynamic and will require remote sharing and revision as ideas progress.
 Online tools such as Google documents, Slack discussion channels, and open lab notebooks can be instrumental for collaboration.
 More informal approaches, such as blogging and sharing ideas on social media, can expose new concepts to the broader community for guidance (Woelfle et al. 2011, Darling et al. 2013).
 Overall, the research team should use these tools to identify stakeholder needs while also considering the balance between the research goals and limitations of the data to meet these goals.
 This approach will ensure that the needs of the management and stakeholder communities will be consistent with the services provided by the research product.

-An important practice that is currently not used in bioassessment for project planning is study pre-registration.
+An important practice that is not often used in bioassessment for project planning is study pre-registration.
 This is a relatively new addition to the philosophy of open science that allows a research team to define their study procedures, expected outcomes, and statistical analysis plans in advance of the actual study (Munafó et al. 2017).
 Although the standard scientific method may seem to support such proactive practices, pre-registration is an explicit declaration to make the intentions of a study design clear to avoid publication bias where only positive outcomes are reported and to prevent an interpretive result where the researcher retrospectively defines study objectives after initial results are obtained if they do not agree with expectations.
 This latter issue is a serious concern where scientists use postdiction with significant hindsight bias in place of prediction and conventional hypothesis testing to inform scientific discovery (Nosek et al. 2018).
+Registered reports can also be used as a publishing format where an initial study design is peer-reviewed and the article is provisionally accepted by a journal if the results are created with methods that do not deviate from the accepted design.
+This promotes greater coverage in the primary literature of null conclusions that otherwise may not have been published, reducing bias for publishing positive results.

 Pre-registration has been used extensively in clinical research (Dickersin and Rennie 2003), where outcomes often have immediate implications for human health and well-being.
 In contrast, bioassessment studies often focus on developing applied products, where conventional hypothesis testing is less a concern.
-However, pre-registration could be an important tool for the environmental sciences where an explicit declaration of study intent as being exploratory or applied could prevent postdiction or an otherwise misuse of study results after a project is completed.
+Studies are typically methods-focused where a research product is developed to address a management or regulatory need, rather than a specific research question with a testable hypothesis.
+However, pre-registration could be an important tool for the environmental sciences where an explicit declaration of study intent as being applied or methods-focused could prevent postdiction or an otherwise misuse of study results after a project is completed.
 Existing venues that support pre-registration of studies across multiple disciplines could be used in bioassessment study planning (e.g., Open Science Framework, AsPredicted).

 Curating bioassessment data